hyperworld-official/hyperworld/nix/README.md

 This should be automatically done if you use the development shell.

-If you get an issue such as `WARN gfx_backend_vulkan: Unable to create Vulkan instance: VkError(ERROR_INCOMPATIBLE_DRIVER)`, it might be that your system nixpkgs version and veloren repo nixpkgs version might be too far apart.
+If you get an issue such as `WARN gfx_backend_vulkan: Unable to create Vulkan instance: VkError(ERROR_INCOMPATIBLE_DRIVER)`, it might be that your system nixpkgs version and hyperworld repo nixpkgs version might be too far apart.
 In that case, you can try changing your system nixpkgs to the unstable channel, or change the `nixpkgs` input in the `flake.nix` to match your system nixpkgs.